 The Mentorship Program, while not mentioned anywhere in the Blue Equinox, has proven itself as an excellent means for the College to stay in touch with local body masters and assist them where they may need guidance in leadership.
-Mentors are mandatory for local body masters who are of a degree less than Vth, and for Camp in Formation Organizers, and are available by request to Vth Degree masters.
+Mentors are mandatory for local body masters who are of a degree less than Vth, and for Local Organizers, and are available by request to Vth Degree masters.
 A mentor's responsibilities, as defined in the guidelines, are to:

 - Stay in close touch with the local body, visiting it as often as possible, and establish a phone or e-mail relationship with the master.